side-projects-42/Resource-Store-2/GOOGLE/tracing-framework/docs/api.md

     appendMyData(123, 456);
     wtf.trace.leaveScope(scope);

-If (and only if!) you're doing some debugging and need a bunch of data in your scopes you can use the super slow `wtf.trace.appendScopeData` method:
+If (and only if!) you’re doing some debugging and need a bunch of data in your scopes you can use the super slow `wtf.trace.appendScopeData` method:

     var scope = ...enter scope...();
     // The value can be any JSONifiable value (numbers/arrays/objects).